 - The Chan Centre for the Performing Arts has a 1200 seat concert hall, a cinema and a theatre.

-- The UBC Botanical Garden is a beautiful garden of which the Japanese Nitobe Memorial Garden is a part.
+- The UBC Botanical Garden is a beautiful garden featuring thousands of both domestic and exotic plants.

 Festivals and Events at UBC

 In addition to performances at the Chan Centre and regular student-focused events, which happen all the time, a number of festivals and events take place at UBC that are open to the public.
 These include the UBC Apple Festival which is a fundraising apple-themed event at the UBC Botanical Garden on the second weekend in October.

 Click UBC’s Website to learn more about the University of British Columbia.